 A common blunder, so to say, that harms the long-term outlook is by intimating more notifications that are needed to the user.
 This notification overdose can kill the communication flow established with the users and can put off the users or make them withdraw from the app altogether.
-Make note to understand your target audience, their requirements, and patterns and decode the frequency of notifications that should be send to them.
+Make a note to understand your target audience, their requirements, and patterns and decode the frequency of notifications that should be sent to them.

 10. Worth It Out

 A user doesn’t mind getting notifications unless they give that worth for causing all the hindrances.
 Obviously, they should be relevant and be capturing enough to attract attention.
 Personalized content is always favorable and delights the customer with the direct say in messages.
-For instance, Facebook app usually sends user notifications to add suggested people as friends or even to find more friends on Facebook.
+For instance, the Facebook app usually sends user notifications to add suggested people as friends or even to find more friends on Facebook.
 This is very random and is not at all apt to direct the users back to the app.

 11. Keep Testing

 The sure shot formula to make a push notification super is to test it.
 A/B testing can be used for push notifications.
-However, like in A/B test of a change in the site design, testing messaging is judged on speed and determination.
-While testing don’t only consider positive metrics rather look at the big picture and take into account other major metrics as well.
+However, like in the A/B test of a change in the site design, testing messaging is judged on speed and determination.
+While testing doesn’t only consider positive metrics rather look at the big picture and take into account other major metrics as well.
 See if the goal is being achieved; the notification should persuade the users to take the desired action.